-Textual notes that provide bibliographic reference, supplemental information, opinions, explanations, or suggestions that are not part of the text must appear at the bottom of the page as a footnote.
+Textual notes that provide bibliographic references, supplemental information, opinions, explanations, or suggestions that are not part of the text must appear at the bottom of the page as a footnote:

 - Lengthy footnotes may be continued on the next page.

 - Footnote numbering can be continuous throughout the dissertation or may start again for each chapter or page, but the method must be consistent.